Boy mascot company commander

 In the aftermath, the military camps at Casula and Liverpool were broken up and their occupants moved elsewhere, leaving only the German concentration camp and its unfortunate internees (POWs and ‘enemy aliens’) to occupy the area for the duration of the war.

 Most A.I.F. recruits who participated in the strike on Feb 14 were shipped overseas.
-They served their country in the mud and trenches of Western Front or the deserts of the Middle East.
+They served their country in the mud and trenches of the Western Front or the deserts of the Middle East.
 Many made the ultimate sacrifice, others returned home with physical injury and psychological trauma.

 Taylor flies free